fmalina/revisions-blocl/activism/howwestwaslost.md

 The uncomfortable truth is that the West is desperately strapped for cash.
-Like the rules of engagement that have governed the market economies of the industrialized West for more than 200 years, it all boils down to cash; who has it and who doesn’t.
+Like the rules of engagement that have governed the market economies of the industrialized West for more than 200 years, it all boils down to cash; who has it and who doesn't.

 In the global bidding war – for property, for companies, for commodities, for anything of value – the West will rarely be seen: it’s fast running out of money.
-But it wasn’t always this way.
+But it wasn't always this way.
 It once had plenty, and even surplus.
 The reason the West finds itself in this predicament is because of what it did with the money when it had it – it misallocated it.